 This is mainly because of how the body uses oxygen during steady-state cardio as opposed to during a HIIT workout.
 Running or cycling are aerobic exercises, meaning your body has enough oxygen stores to sustain you throughout the entire session.
 HIIT workouts, on the other hand, are anaerobic, which literally means “without oxygen.”

 The intensity of the workout uses up all of your body’s oxygen at once.
 This increased oxygen debt in turn leads to greater excess post-exercise oxygen consumption (EPOC).
 Consuming oxygen, and recovering your tired muscles, takes energy (see: calories) — some scientists say that after a HIIT workout, you continue burning calories for about 3 to 16 hours.
+See HIIT exercises for obese people.

 In fact, a 2015 study from the Journal of Strength and Conditioning Research found that HIIT workouts burned up to 25 to 30 percent more calories than a steady-state workout like running.